 Getting rid of roaches naturally can be a slow process.
 With powerful insecticides, you’ll see results right away, but you'll be exposing your family to toxic chemicals in the process.
 Getting rid of them naturally not only keeps your family from being exposed to harmful chemicals, but it can also prevent the problem from reoccurring.
 So how do you do it?

-4. Kill it with kindness … or just kill it.
-If you’ve got a cockroach in the house right now and you don’t want to spray harmful insecticides inside your home, try spraying a little solution of soap and water on it.
+6. Kill it with kindness … or just kill it.
+If you have got a cockroach in the house right now and you don’t want to spray harmful insecticides inside your home, try spraying a little solution of soap and water on it.
 (I keep this stuff around to clean my countertops, by the way.)
-Since roaches, like most insects, breathe through their skin, the soap essentially suffocates them.
+Because roaches, like most insects, breathe through their skin, the soap essentially suffocates them.
 Of course, you could just step on it!